Erika Lusky, MA-CCC-SLP

-Passionate about fostering positive interactions and relationships, Julie co-created and earned two trademarks for Enbrighten®, a framework scaffolding the development of norms, roles, documentation and depth of understanding.
-Her Enbrighten classroom was included as a case study in Dr. Ron Ritchhart’s book recent book, Creating Cultures of Thinking.
-Julie is committed to collaborating with students and teachers around the world and co-facilitates professional learning opportunities in both academic and business settings.
-She has presented at multiple Project Zero Perspectives Conferences, served as a fellow for Project Zero Classroom Summer Institute, and coaches online for the Creating Cultures of Thinking course.
-Julie is an avid reader, committed to life-long learning, and currently, a doctoral candidate at University of Michigan.
-Prior to that, Julie earned her Ed.
-Specialist degree in Educational Leadership from Oakland University and attended Michigan State University, where she earned her B.S. and M.A. in the areas of Language Arts, Learning Disabilities, and Emotional Impairment.
-Julie is in her ninth year as a teacher for Rochester Community Schools and earned a Sparkle Award for her dedication to supporting students with disabilities.
-She is currently interested in creating opportunities to support all learners through making and transforming the media center into a shipwreck-treehouse-Wonderland.
+Passionate about fostering positive interactions and relationships, I am committed to collaborating with students and teachers from around the world.
+It is a true joy to experiment, investigate, and grapple with ideas to encourage reflection from a variety of viewpoints.
+In addition to my role as Co-Instructor for Teaching and Learning in the Maker Center Classroom Online Course, Project Zero-Harvard Graduate School of Education, I facilitate professional learning at the district, county and state level.
+I have facilitated sessions at multiple Project Zero Perspectives Conferences, served as a fellow for Project Zero Classroom Summer Institute, and am proud to share my students were featured in Dr. Ron Ritchhart’s book, Creating Cultures of Thinking.
+This summer, I look forward to my role as a study group leader and mini-course presenter at the PZ Summer Institute.
+An avid reader, I am committed to life-long learning, and currently, a doctoral candidate at University of Michigan-Flint.
+Prior to that, I earned my Education Specialist degree in Educational Leadership from Oakland University and attended Michigan State University, where I earned my B.S. and M.A. in the areas of Language Arts, Learning Disabilities, and Emotional Impairment.
+I am entering my twelth year as a teacher for Rochester Community Schools and dedicated to fostering meaningful learning opportunities, especially for students with disabilities.
+I am currently interested in creating opportunities to support all learners through making and transforming the media center into a Shipwreck-Treehouse-Wonderland.